Incheon Bridge

 The Incheon Bridge (Korean: 인천대교; RR: Incheon daegyo) is a reinforced concrete cable-stayed bridge in South Korea.
 At its opening in October 2009, it became the second bridge connection between Yeongjong Island and the mainland of Incheon.
 The Incheon Bridge is South Korea's longest spanning cable-stayed bridge.
-In comparison, it is the world's tenth longest cable-stayed bridge as of January 2019.
+In comparison, it is the world's sixteenth longest cable-stayed bridge as of January 2019.

 The bridge provides direct access between Songdo and Incheon International Airport, reducing travel time between them by up to one hour.

 The section of the bridge crossing the sea, whose concessionaire is Incheon Bridge Corporation, is funded by the private sector.

 Korea Expressway Corporation and the Korean Ministry of Land, Transport and Maritime Affairs (MLTM) managed the project.

-The bridge is located to the south of the Yeongjong Bridge, which was the first bridge connection between Yeongjong Island and the mainland.
+The bridge is located to the south of the Yeongjong Bridge (which was the first bridge connection between Yeongjong Island and the mainland} and the Third Incheon Bridge (project to open in 2025).

 Construction

 The main design and build contractor was Samsung C&T Corporation JV (Daelim, Daewoo, GS, Hanjin, Hanwha, Kumho).
 Total costs were ₩2.45 trillion, including federally funded approach roads.
 The 21.38 km highway project consisted of government-built sections at three ends and a 12.34 km section in the middle built with private capital.